h3nnn4n/neo-personal-website/website/content/posts/moving_home_to_btrfs.md

 mount command.
 Mounting one device from the pool, automatically mounts everything.

+## Note on performance

+FWIW, I had around 700gb of data, and the balance operation took around 20 minutes.
+One thing I noticed, is that the disk throughput and i/o queue were never saturated during this operation.
+The CPU usage was relatively low as well, at around 10% on a 32 core machine.
+The CPU governor didn't even set a single core to the highest clock (something that youtube will).
+The data volume would barely saturate a one lane pcie 2.0 link.
+I assume this is a software limitation when running the balance operation.
+Read and write operations easily achieve rates between 2 and 7 GB/s.

 ## Conclusion ?

 Compared to the simplicity of using `ext4`, `btrfs` can be a lot of extra work